7RU7H/CTFs/README.md

 Generally now as of late 2022, there are screenshots, code snippets, links, segmented scans in the directories.
 Everything is much, much better than a year ago.
 Although beware pre-2022 are entirely `.txt`, nothing special.
 The formatting <s>will</s> has improved with screenshots and nicer looking file formats.
 I still don't plan to retroactively prettify although may general editorial work to make them actually readable.
 These `.txt` will only be from THM boxes were I wanted to learn and while trying to improve my writing in various ways in an actually realistic timeframe.
 I will archive them accordly:

 ## `<CTF-NAME>-Writeup.*`

-These distinctly without any aid from anyone else writeups.
+These distinctly without any aid from anyone else - pure normal writeups.

 ## `<CTF-NAME>-Helped-through.*`

-These are any where I failed to meet a time limit for myself or was just stumped or I just want to learn about something or be mentored through a box with a writeup or video - just hadns on keyboard, but with less about challenge and more on practical and getting stuff done.
+These are any where I failed to meet a time limit for myself or was just stumped or I just want to learn about something or be mentored through a box with a writeup or video - just hands on keyboard, but with less about challenge and more on practical and getting stuff done.
+As of 2023 I have got a formula for Helped-Throughs down , after much testing and realised that Helped-Throughs should either be:
+1. Stop and Start; Push till stuck and another 30 minutes, then stop and peak
+	1. Beyond root should be box related and one or two tasks that take a maxium of 1 hour each
+2. Like a full on-project:
+	- Multiple Writeups both video and written
+	- One section must be challenge to try without support in an area of weakness - 1 hour maximum
+	- It must document what you have learnt about your weaknesses and mistakes
+	- It must takes at atleast 12 hours on one machine and its topics
+	- Research of surrounding relevant information must occur at depth
+	- Beyond root should be extensive

 - I changed these from walkthroughs because it just seemed more fitting and more honest to what they sometimes are.

 ##  `<CTF-NAME>-Notes.txt`

- These are raw note taking, some of which will be pre-notetaking application usage and will not have screenshots
+ These are raw note taking, some of which will be pre-notetaking application usage and will not have screenshots.
+These are more from my initial steps into writing about ethical hacking and ethical hacking in general.

-## Contents:

--- HacktheBox

--- Offsec Proving Ground

--- Tryhackme
-  1. Code Challenges
-  1. CTFs Writeups, Walkthroughs, Notes
-  1. Throwback